KiandaBPM/docs/content/docs/platform/administration/subscription.md

 - **Font Color** - as with the Background Color, to create a font colour, choose an appropriate colour using the colour box itself or type in a value in the field beside the colour.

-- **Tagline 1** - type in the first tagline that will appear on the login page.
+- **Tagline 1** - type in the first tagline that will appear under your company logo on the login page.
 A maximum of 25 characters is recommended.

-- **Tagline 2** - type in the second tagline that will appear on the login page.
+- **Tagline 2** - type in the second tagline that will appear under your company logo on the login page.
 A maximum of 20 characters is recommended.

   ![Taglines](/images/taglines.jpg)